Latest news and events from Ellesmere Port Fire Station:

 Firefighters from Ellesmere Port rescued a Kestrel that had become trapped on a TV aerial.

-They used a 10m ladder and a roof ladder to reach the ridge in order to release the bird which had become wrapped around the aerial when she had landed on it.
+The crew was called by the RSPCA to Station Road, Little Sutton and used a 10m ladder and a roof ladder to reach the ridge in order to release the bird which had become wrapped around the aerial when she had landed on it.

 A hacksaw was used to cut through the aerial, which was then passed down to the crews and the RSPCA officer cut the bird free using wire cutters.